LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 When using the `test/3` dialect with the TAP format, a `note/1` option whose argument is an atom starting with a `TODO` or `todo` word results in a test report with a TAP TODO directive.

+When running a set of test suites as a single unified suite, the single TAP report is created in the directory of the first test suite object in the set.

 Exporting code coverage results in XML format